Saahan/mappit-jr/README.md

 Mappit Jr. is an interactive map made with leaflet and openstreetmap.org map tiles using the ReactJs front-end framework.
 Custom marker pins, with custom icons, showing points of interest (government facilities in this case) have been added on the map.

+The project is hosted live on: https://mappit-jr.onrender.com.

+This app is made using ReactJS for UI and React-Leaflet for maps.

 ## Features

 - An interactive responsive map centered on the city of Toronto, marking down government facilities such as parks, hospitals and universities on the map.